kfyodor/fast_preloader/README.md

-# Rails Altenative Association Preloader (RAAP)
+# Graph-based Associations Preloader for Rails' ActiveRecord

-A faster way to preload ActiveRecord associations in Rails that uses way less queries in complex `includes` graphs.
+A faster way to preload complex ActiveRecord associations graphs that uses way less queries.

+Why?
+Just check the logs.
+(TODO: Pics later)

 How it works?
 - Associations are added to the DAG (direct acyclic graph) where vetrices are "models" and edges are relationships between them.